vtwireless/testbed-administration/README.md

 # WELCOME
-Currently we have a half implemented virtual server infrastructure, more instructions to come
+Currently we have a half implemented virtual server infrastructure, see the wiki